pmermoz/picammory/README.md

 ![PiCammory_7U4A2230.png](./image/PiCammory_7U4A2230.png)

-This project build a waterproof high definition camera.
+This project builds a waterproof high definition camera.

-The camera objective are to:
+The camera:

-1. Take hourly full definition picture of the garden
+1. Takes hourly full definition picture of the garden
-	* In the future a hight speed movies of the garden evolution over a year can be created.
+	* To create high speed movies of the garden over the years.
-	* See change in garden following watering setting changes.
+	* See changes in the garden following different watering setting.
-2. Detect and record garden's intrusion within a noisy environment (tree, leaf, wind, sun, ...)
+2. Detects and records garden's intrusion within a noisy environment (trees, leaves, wind, sun, ...)
 	* Security
 	* Squirrel observation

 ![PiCammory_7U4A2201.png](./image/PiCammory_7U4A2207.png)

-Picammera includes the following item:
+Picammera includes the following capabilities:

-* Capture of one full size image every hour
+* Capture one full size image every hour
 * Mix of Python3 and C code for fast image processing
 	* Image capture: 100ms
 	* Image processing: 26ms
-* Advanced motion detection algorithms from 5 stages:
+* Advanced motion detection algorithms for 5 stages:
 	1. Moving Average of previous image (with low memory usage)
 	2. Difference between moving average and current image
-	3. Moving Average Mask to automatically remove noisy pixel
+	3. Moving Average Mask to automatically remove noisy pixels
 	4. Surface detection to convert adjacent pixels to surface (with very efficient algorithm)
 	5. Surface processing to detect motion
-* Continus HD video recording in memory
+* Continuous HD video recording in memory
 	* Save about 10s of video before the trigger event
-* Upload movies on a FTP server
+* Upload movies on FTP server
 * Automatic start at boot, and restart after a crash (restartd)
-* Automatically convert h264 movies to mp4 for easy viewing on Mac/PC
+* Automatic conversion of h264 movies to mp4 for easy viewing on Mac/PC
 * Bonjour to advertise services
 * ASP for easy file sharing with Mac